House Rules and Updates

 If you are trained, you can make a check as a free action to reduce damage when you fall, even if you don’t fall on purpose.
 To do so, simply roll an Acrobatics check; you gain resistance to the falling damage equal to half your result.
 If you reduce the damage to zero, you are not prone at the end of the fall.

 Creatures only fall 100 squares (500 feet) in a round, and get an action on their next turn if their original height was greater.
 If by the end of their turn they have not taken an action to fly (or some other method to stop their descent), they fall another 100 squares, and this continues each round until they land.

-Creatures that fall more than 40 squares (200 feet) never take more than 20d10 damage.
+Creatures that fall more than 100 squares never take more than 50d10 falling damage.